 - dealing with complaints made or information given to the Commission about an aged care provider’s responsibilities under the Aged Care Act 1997 (Aged Care Act) or funding agreement

 - regulating and monitoring the provision of aged care services

 - providing information and education about the functions of the Commissioner

-- other functions that may be provided for by the Aged Care Quality and Safety Commission Act, the Aged Care Act 1997, or any other law of the Commonwealth.
+- other functions that may be provided for by the Commission Act, Aged Care Act or any other law of the Commonwealth.

 We may also collect, use and disclose your personal information as part of activities we undertake that are incidental or conducive to our functions.

 We collect your personal information when you interact with us when we perform our functions or related activities.
 For example, we may collect your personal information if you are an aged care consumer, a consumer’s representative, an aged care worker, governing person, a representative of an approved provider or an applicant to be a provider.